MandyIGuess/NewerSMBW-Modding/README.md

 # NewerSMBW-Modding
-This repo is for me to put all the stuff I've made for NewerSMBW.
+This repo is for me to put all the stuff I've made for NewerSMBW/NSMBWer+.
 It'll mainly consist of bugfixes, improvements, and some new features.
 If you find any issues or bugs (with the content here, not NewerSMBW bugs), report them in the Issues tab.

-The code hacks for this project were made with the `cw` branch of [NewerSMBW's GitHub][newer], and are intended to be used with v1.3.0 of the mod, however some features may work in other versions, or in other non-Newer mods such as [NSMBWer+][nsmbwer].
+The code hacks in this repo were made with the `cw` branch of [NewerSMBW's GitHub][newer], and are intended to be used with v1.3.0 of the mod, however some features may work in other versions, or in other non-Newer mods such as [NSMBWer+][nsmbwer].
 If this is the case, it will be mentioned in that feature's readme.